 The consumption of oxygen during moderate exercise also drops after beet juice ingestion, meaning that you need less energy to sustain the same pace.

 One study found that the best results were achieved after drinking around 140ml of beetroot juice, which helped to improve time to failure by 12-14%.
 The best time for exercise is 2-3h after drinking juice, as researchers observed a peak of blood nitrites around this time frame.

 Improves Bowel Movement

-For those who didn’t do research on the topic, poop which looks like a snake, smooth, long and without any cracks is the most normal form of stool.
+For those who didn’t do research on the topic, poop which looks like a snake, smooth, long, and without any cracks are the most normal form of stool.

 Prevent and Combat Cancer

 When FDA recommends eating colorful fruits and vegetables every day, that’s because they know: plants receive their colors from powerful antioxidants.
 One in beets is called betalain, and it’s responsible for the purple-reddish color of this root vegetable.
 Betalains are a class of pigments and include many different chemical compounds that have high bio-availability (absorbs easily by the body).
 Betalains are further divided into betacyanins and betaxanthins.